cloudposse/docs/content/faq/view-host-ami-config.md

 ## Question

-Can we see host machine AMI & image configuration?
+Can we see host machine AMI & image configuration for `kops`?

 ## Answer

-Yes.
-Read more about it [here.](https://github.com/kubernetes/kops/blob/master/docs/images.md)
+Yes, read more about it [here](https://github.com/kubernetes/kops/blob/master/docs/images.md).